DocHolliday13x/auth-server/README.md

 ### Collaborators

-- Ryan Gallaway - showed me everything I know about this becuase before today, I've literally never seen any of this.
+- Ryan Gallaway - provided the starter code, debugged as a class

 - Reece Renninger - collabed with